-Moving from Hungary?
+Moving abroad?
 Relocating to a new country is an exciting and rewarding experience.
-However, the beginnings are always a bit stressful as one needs to adjust to a new culture, establish new friendships, get familiar with the surroundings…
+However, it is not always easy to leave South Africa behind and therefore, the beginnings can be a bit stressful as one needs to adjust to a new culture, establish new friendships, get familiar with the surroundings…

 Having most of us smartphones, your phone can be an excellent companion during some daunting moments, when a helpful hand is not close.
 Therefore, the Crown Relocation’s team has chosen the essential apps that any expat should have.

 Just landed in your new country and you need to sign a document from your old house?
 Docusign is an app that will help you with this.
 You can easily sign documents using your electronic signature wherever you are.
 The signature is legally binding and you can check the status of the document from the same app.

 If you are afraid of forgetting anything when you are relocating abroad, try Packing Pro.
 This app provides you with personalized lists according to your destination, weather there and number of people relocating.
 You can use its expert list-making assistance to customise your list.